bitcraze/crazyflie-firmware/docs/functional-areas/supervisor/arming.md

 ## Auto arming

-On small, safe platforms with brushed motors, like the Crazyflie 2.X, it is possible to configure auto arming.
+On small, safe platforms with brushed motors, like the Crazyflie 2.0 and Crazyflie 2.1(+), it is possible to configure auto arming.
 When auto arming is enabled, the system will automatically request arming when entering the `Pre flight checks passed` state.
 This will (if all other conditions are met) make the supervisor transition into the `Ready to fly` state.

-Auto arming is the default setting for the Crazyflie 2.X.
+Auto arming is the default setting for the Crazyflie 2.0 and Crazyflie 2.1(+).

 Auto arming is configured at compile time through the `CONFIG_MOTORS_REQUIRE_ARMING=y` kconfig flag.